nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

         nkpdev-ncnww-hldm9                      Ready    control-plane   75m     v1.29.6
         ```

-Now we are ready to deploy our AI workloads.
+The cluster is now ready to deploy AI workloads that require GPU.

+##

 ## Optional - Cleanup